jesseloudon/jesseloudon.github.io/_posts/2022-01-21-Awesome Azure Policy Origin Story.markdown

 You may be wondering how to go about creating a list of something where no list exists?
 For me, because I've been actively engaged in the Microsoft Azure community for a few years, through various social media channels and I've come to know of people who are leaders in their field and publicly sharing their knowledge with the community.

-Regardless of whether you are searching for docs, code repos, tools, blogs, or videos, I have a feeling that 99% of content out there has been created with the blood sweat and tears from real people.
+Regardless of whether you are searching for docs, code repos, tools, blogs, or videos, I have a feeling that 80% of content out there has been created with the blood sweat and tears from real people.
 Yes there are exceptions, but for the majority of stuff out there people are the ones with the ideas and experiences and they are what drive community engagement and growth.
 Find your people and you'll find the community and the content you need to build your own list.

 So here's where you should start:

-* People
-    * Blogs
-    * Twitter
-    * YouTube
-    * LinkedIn
-    * GitHub
-* Events
-    * Blogs
-    * Twitter
-    * YouTube
-    * LinkedIn
-    * GitHub

-1. People - identify leaders in the community, stalk them (in a nice way), follow their announcements and content
+1. People - identify leaders in the community, stalk them (in a nice way), follow their announcements and content.
 2. Blogs - Search articles of content and look for links/references to other articles, tools, blogs, authors, etc.
-3. Twitter - use keyword/hashtag searching for public content
+3. Twitter - use keyword/hashtag searching for public content.
-4. GitHub - use keyword searching for public repositories
+4. GitHub - use keyword searching for public repositories.
-5. YouTube - use keyword searching for published videos
+5. YouTube - use keyword searching for published videos.
-6. Events - use keyword searching of annual events run by the community for public content
+6. Events - use keyword searching of annual events run by the community for public content.
-7. Browser - maybe you have bookmarked some gems? :)
+7. Browser - maybe you have bookmarked some gems? :).

 Guiding principles for organsing the README: